rodneyrehm/jsbin-sync/README.md

 * package returning map of functions, rather than `upload`
 * moving CLI code to `/bin`
 * switching CLI pattern to sub-commands
-* adding `concurrency` option to throttle number of parallel requests
+* adding option `concurrency` to throttle number of parallel requests
+* adding command `backup` to download all bins

 ### 0.2.1 (November 6th 2015) ###